-Bedbugs can be found anywhere within your home – and in any place where humans live and go to sleep, such as hotels, airports and the like – but as their name implies you are most likely to find them in your bed, especially the mattress, the frame, and the springs (contrary to a popular myth, bed bugs DON’T dwell within your sheets and bed linens).
-They lurk also within cracks and other small, narrow spaces within your home – under the carpets, behind the curtains and the wallpaper, and so on.
-Another place they can be found – is within furniture.
+You can find bed bugs anywhere in your home.
+They’re perfectly happy in any place where humans live and sleep such as hotels, airports, and the like.
+But, as their name implies, you’re most likely to find them in your bed, especially the mattress, frame, and the springs.
+(Contrary to popular belief, bed bugs don’t generally live in your sheets or bed linens.)
+They lurk also in the cracks and other small, narrow spaces around your home including under the carpets, behind the curtains, beneath the wallpaper, and so on.
+Another key place you can find bed bugs is in furniture.

-And because they hide and lay their eggs within furniture, a previously bed bug-free home can soon become infested if contaminated items of furniture are brought into it.
-That is why it is so important to properly inspect for bed bugs any used couches, chairs before you bring them into your home.
-Here is how to do just that.
+Since they hide and lay their eggs in furniture, a home that was previously bedbug-free can quickly become infested if contaminated items are brought in.
+That’s why it’s so important to properly inspect any used couches, chairs, etc. before you bring them into your home.
+Here’s how to do just that.

-To do a proper visual inspection of your used furniture for bed bugs, you will need to get all of your equipment ready.
-The things you will need include a torch or flashlight, a magnifying glass, white latex gloves, and a clean white sheet.
+To do a proper visual inspection of your used furniture for bed bugs, you’ll need special equipment.
+The things you’ll need include:

 Place the furniture on the sheet

-Spread your white sheet upon the floor, and place the items of used furniture upon it.
-The reason for having the white sheet there is that it will better enable you to spot bed bugs – or traces of bed bugs – as they fall onto the ground while you are inspecting the furniture.
+The reason for having a white sheet is that it will make it easier for you to spot bed bugs – or traces of bed bugs – if they fall to the ground while you’re inspecting the furniture.

-You can also run your fingers over the surface of your items of furniture, but a credit card is a lot better.
-Run it through any cracks, crevices, creases or grooves in the surface of the furniture – as this is where bed bugs are most likely to be hiding.
-Closely watch for any signs of bed bugs that appear on the white sheet – or on your gloves.
-Signs include not just the bed bugs themselves, but also eggs, and bed bug feces – which will take the appearance of brown or red stains.
+You can simply run your fingers over the surface of the items, but a credit card, index card, or knife work a lot better.
+Run it through any cracks, crevices, creases, or grooves in the surface of the furniture.
+This is where bed bugs are most likely to be hiding.
+Watch carefully for any signs of bed bugs that might appear on the white sheet or on your gloves.
+These signs include not just the bed bugs themselves but also their eggs and feces, which will look like brown or red stains.
 Use your magnifying glass to get a closer look at anything that appears questionable.

-Using your torch or flashlight, illuminate any dark spots or other nooks and crannies within your furniture.
-Once again, these are the places where bed bugs are most likely to be found hiding.
-You don’t often see bed bugs roaming around out in the open where they can easily be spotted, do you?
+Using your flashlight, illuminate any dark spots, nooks, and crannies in your furniture.
+Once again, these are the places where bed bugs are most likely to be hiding.
+You don’t often see bed bugs roaming around out in the open where they are easily spotted.

-Another good tip for determining whether or not bed bugs are present in used furniture is to look at where the furniture is coming from.
-Certain areas of the country are higher risk areas for bed bugs than others – New York and other overcrowded cities, come to mind.
+Another good way to determine whether bed bugs are in used furniture is to look at where the furniture comes from.
+Certain areas of the country are at higher risk for bed bugs than others.
+New York City, Washington, D.C., and other areas that see a lot of travelers come to mind as prime examples.
 Minimize the possibility of bringing bed bugs into your home by avoiding used furniture that comes from those places.
-Used mattresses and box springs – whatever the source – should also be avoided altogether – they simply are not worth taking the risk over!
+You should avoid used mattresses and box springs altogether.
+Regardless of the source, they simply aren’t worth the risk!